caedm/cabs/README.md

 The install script should set it to start on boot automatically.

 ###Windows
-The most recent version of the Agent is incomplete for Windows.* A previous version is in the windows branch. [install instructions here]
+The most recent version of the Agent is incomplete for Windows.* A previous version is in the windows folder.
+Run `windows/Install_CABS_Agent.exe` to install.

+*The script itself is working, but it isn't installable as a service yet.

 See the README and wiki in the cabs-broker repo for more information about the CABS system.